Back to Florida

 Plain English Breakdown

-This bill creates an exemption from public records requirements for certain civilian contractors and government employees who have access to secret or top-secret information, as well as their spouses and dependents.
+This bill creates an exemption from public records laws to keep private the home addresses and phone numbers of certain government workers, military personnel with access to secret information or in special operations forces, along with their spouses and dependents.

 What This Bill Does

-• Defines 'civilian contractor' and 'government employee' as individuals authorized to access federal 'secret' or 'top secret' information.
+• Defines 'civilian contractor' or 'government employee' as anyone authorized to access federal information deemed 'secret' or 'top secret'.

 Who It Names or Affects